FLORIDA MARLINS

 Includes Hitting, Pitching & Fielding Stats

-Florida Marlins Rosters, Uniform, Schedules & Stats
+Florida Marlins Standings & Managers

 Marlins fans can relive the excitement of the 1997 World Series & 2003 World Series here at Baseball Almanac with composite batting averages, pitching statistics, line scores and box scores for every single game.